Markvanderuit/metameric_dev/README.md

 ## License and third party software

-The source code in this repository is released under the *GNU General Public License Version 3* (GPLv3).
+The software in this repository is released under an open source license, designed for you to use the software in open source or academic environments.
+If you are interested in obtaining the software under a private commercial license, contact the Delft University of Technology for options.

 All third-party software packages used in this repository are governed by their respective licenses.
 Without the following excellent libraries, this project would not exist:
 [AutoDiff](https://github.com/autodiff/autodiff),